Your Cruise Itinerary

 Day 4: Ribbon Reefs

-Our Marine Biologist will explain the natural history and evolution of the reef and help you discover the local wildlife, which includes sea turtles, giant clams, rays and over 200 different species of native birds.
-Today will also be your last opportunity to experience the reef through SCUBA diving, so allow our Dive Instructor to guide you on an unforgettable experience of a lifetime.
-This evening, we enjoy our final memorable night cruising the Great Barrier Reef.
+A Marine Biologist will explain the natural history and evolution of the reef and help you discover the local wildlife, which includes sea turtles, giant clams, rays and over 200 different species of native birds.
+Today will also be your last opportunity to experience the reef through SCUBA diving, so allow the onboard Dive Instructor to guide you on an unforgettable experience of a lifetime.
+This evening, enjoy a memorable night cruising the Great Barrier Reef.

 Day 5: Cairns 8:00am

-Farewell our Captain, crew and new-found friends before disembarking at Trinity Wharf in Cairns.
+Farewell the Captain, crew and new-found friends before disembarking at Trinity Wharf in Cairns.

 4 night Cruise from - from £1,244